We use cookies for behaviour analytics. Learn more

 The AUKUS nuclear submarine programme — under which Australia, the UK, and the US are jointly procuring nuclear-powered submarines — positions BAE Systems as the primary UK and Australian prime contractor.
 AUKUS provides decade-long construction revenue largely insulated from European geopolitical volatility.
 Separately, Poland, the Netherlands, Germany, and Norway are all investing in new frigate, corvette, and submarine programmes.
 Rheinmetall's acquisition of Naval Vessels Lürssen (February 2026) positions Rheinmetall in the naval sector for the first time.
 Sweden has enacted major uplifts under its Total Defence 2025–2030 framework, prioritising naval assets alongside air defence and long-range weapons systems — directly benefiting Saab.

 European defence M&A accelerated sharply in 2025–2026.
 The STOXX Europe Total Market Aerospace & Defence Index gained more than 65% in 2025.
 High-profile transactions included Rheinmetall's $950M acquisition of Loc Performance Products, Safran's €220M purchase of Preligens (AI analytics), and Helsing’s €600M Series D for AI-powered defence software.
-This technology convergence is directly connected to the \$7 trillion AI infrastructure investment cycle — the same hyperscaler capex that drives data centre demand is also driving dual-use electronic warfare modernisation.
+This technology convergence is directly connected to the multi-trillion-dollar AI infrastructure investment cycle — the same hyperscaler capex that drives data centre demand is also driving dual-use electronic warfare modernisation.
 Within the listed universe, Palantir Technologies (PLTR) — whose Gotham and Maven Smart System platforms are deployed across US DoD and allied intelligence operations — is the primary listed proxy for the AI command-and-control layer of modern warfare; its government revenue base is structurally linked to the same NATO procurement expansion driving Rheinmetall and BAE Systems order intake.
 Private equity firms — including Tikehau Capital, BOKA, and Marondo — are launching defence-focused private equity and venture capital funds for the first time, driven by a shift in European ESG frameworks that previously excluded defence from institutional mandates.
 This ESG reclassification is a meaningful tailwind: it expands the institutional buyer base for defence equities and may structurally re-rate the sector's valuation ceiling.

 03